loopdash/loopdash/src/glossary/post-meta.md

 title: Post Meta - Loopdash
 h1: Post Meta
 h2: What does it mean?
-summary: Post Meta is a feature in WordPress that allows developers to add custom fields to posts, pages, and other content types, providing additional information and functionality beyond the standard content.
+description: Post Meta is a feature in WordPress that allows developers to add custom fields to posts, pages, and other content types, providing additional information and functionality beyond the standard content.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly